-Building a successful DVHRT requires the support of core partner agencies and an initial community assessment.
+Building a successful DVHRT requires the support of core partner organizations and an initial community assessment.
 The DVHRT Model is a framework, not a formula, and is customized to work within the policy and statutory mandates of each jurisdiction.
-An implementation plan - complete with tools, templates, and forms -will guide your community through the DVHRT replication process from planning and training, to your first team meeting and data collection.
+An implementation plan - complete with tools, templates, and forms -will guide your community through the DVHRT implementation process from planning and training, to your first team meeting and data collection.

 DVHRT Model Replication

-Core team members must include:
+Core partner organizations must include:

-- Victim Advocacy Organization: lead or co-lead
+- Domestic Violence Agency: lead or co-lead

 - Law Enforcement